-After the D\&CF network, the proposed method grafts the domain-specific embedding (from the input image) on the domain-agnostic category embedding (from DAPmt), to generate the \textit{\textbf{customized domain-category embeddings for each given image and category prompt}}, thereby improving the ODOV detection ability.
+After the DCF module, the proposed method grafts the domain-specific embedding (from the input image) on the domain-agnostic category embedding (from DAPmt), to generate the \textit{\textbf{domain-customized category embeddings for each given image and category prompt}}, thereby improving the ODOV detection ability.